top of page

 GUARANTEED

-In January of this year, I was diagnosed with AML leukemia.
+In January of 2023, I was diagnosed with AML leukemia.
 Like many, I was living my life to the fullest, when out of the blue my body started signaling that something was not quite right.
 I was fortunate to have been able to travel to Sweden with my family over the holidays last year.
-However, I was tired the entire trip but at 56 I felt I wasn’t exercising enough so I thought I was just out of shape or perhaps the altitude or jet lag was getting to me.
+However, I was tired the entire trip, but at 56 I felt I wasn’t exercising enough so I thought I was just out of shape or perhaps the altitude or jet lag was getting to me.
 When I got back home to New Jersey, I was sick with a really bad stomach virus.
 My doctor ordered tests and labs.
 I was immediately sent to the hospital to get 3 pints of blood and then to my surprise, I was referred to an oncologist who diagnosed me with AML Leukemia.
 This was all within a week of returning from my trip!
 Wow, how life can change in a heartbeat.

 Please consider joining the National Donor Registry so patients have a greater chance of finding a match.
 I am one of the lucky Asian Americans that found a match and I want to help others have the chance, the hope, the ability to continue their lives - but that cannot happen without registry participants.
 Would you be willing to help?
 Scan the QR code in the attached flyer or request information (at the link in the comment section below).
 The Be the Match Organization will then send you a swab kit.
 You simply swab your cheek lining and send it back to the National Donor Registry - it’s simple!